 at A quick glance

 We will be in touch over the phone and /or email to further navigate your child's sleep as you implement the plan.

-Next you will book a 60-90 minute consultation to go over your toddler/older child's sleep plan in detail.
+Next you will book a 60-90 minute call with Lauren or Maura to go over your child's sleep plan in detail.

 You will then get a questionnaire to fill out about your child's sleep and your family's schedule and goals.

 "My five year old was never a good sleeper.
 I was starting to think that waking up several times a night and starting our day at 5 am was just our normal.
 Until I met and worked with Lauren.
 She was excellent to work with.
 She was in touch with me as much as I needed throughout the whole process.
 My son now sleeps through the night and gets up at a more reasonable time in the morning.
 He is so proud of himself and he is much happier during the day."

 stefany m. from virginia

 No!
 The Cry-it-Out method means you lay your little one down, walk away, and no matter what the level of crying is, you stay out of their room until morning.
-While my sleep training plans do most often involve some level of crying or protesting, I walk parents through a plan to give their child the time and space they need to fall asleep, while also comforting them and supporting them along the way.
-You can read more about my sleep training (and crying) philosophy here.
+While our sleep training plans do most often involve some level of crying or protesting, we walk parents through a plan to give their child the time and space they need to fall asleep, while also comforting them and supporting them along the way.
+You can read more about our sleep training (and crying) philosophy here.